aion-labs/aiondata/README.md

     - **SIDER**: Contains information on marketed medicines and their recorded adverse drug reactions, for side effects prediction.
     - **ClinTox**: Compares drugs approved by the FDA and those that failed clinical trials for toxicity reasons, for binary classification and toxicity prediction.

+- **PDB (Protein Data Bank)**: A comprehensive, publicly available repository of 3D structural data of biological molecules.
+This dataset includes atomic coordinates, biological macromolecules, and complex assemblies, which are essential for understanding molecular function and designing pharmaceuticals.

 - **Foldswitch Proteins**: Datasets from the paper [AlphaFold2 fails to predict protein fold switching](https://pubmed.ncbi.nlm.nih.gov/35634782/) featuring information on fold-switching proteins.
 These datasets provide insights into the structural dynamics and functional versatility of proteins, highlighting cases where AlphaFold2's predictive capabilities are challenged.

     - **Table S1A**: Lists pairs of proteins (PDBIDs), their lengths, and the sequence of the fold-switching region.
 For some pairs, only the first fold's PDBID is available if the second fold has not been solved.